Living With Pets in Small Spaces

 Create a space specifically for your pet

 If you ever feel the need for some space, you know what a luxury it can be.
 Unlike you, your pup can’t pop down to the coffee shop for some alone time away from the other creatures in the house.
 Create a space in your apartment that is just for your pet.
-Keep some of his favorite toys and a comfy blanket or bed in a low-traffic area of the home.
+Keep some of their favorite toys and a comfy blanket or bed in a low-traffic area of the home.
 It can be tough to consider giving up that space, but the home may actually feel bigger if you and your pet have your own places to chill.

 READY TO ADOPT?